Cisco Secure Workload

 So, if you attacked the server with forged responses for a domain and tried to brute-force the Query ID not very long ago, you could eventually guess it and insert your response into that recursive server cache.

-And if you set the TTL for a low time, such as a week, then everyone that queries that recursive server will get your chosen IP address for this domain name.
+If you set the TTL for a low time, such as a week, then everyone who queries that recursive server will get your chosen IP address for this domain name.
 Today, there have been changes to mitigate DNS poisoning.
 They have made the Query string very long and hard to guess, so it is hard to do, but it can still happen.

 Then we have DNS Spoofing, or hijacking is very easy to do and difficult to detect.
 For example, let’s say you type the incurred domain name.
 So you try to go somewhere that does not exist and are returned to a search page with many ads.
 This is the ISP that is hijacking NX domain responses.
 So when you try to query for a name that does not exist, your ISP sees this, crafts its response, and sends you to a search page to sell you ads.
 This commonly happens on public Wi-Fi networks.

-So, we have similar DNS spoofing and DNS poisoning attacks, but they have distinguishable characteristics.
-Both DNS attacks attempt to trick users into revealing sensitive data and could result in a targeted user installing malicious software that can be used later in the kill chain.
+We have similar DNS spoofing and poisoning attacks, but they have distinguishable characteristics.
+Both attacks attempt to trick users into revealing sensitive data, which could result in a targeted user installing malicious software that can be used later in the kill chain.
 Poisoning DNS cache changes entries on DNS resolvers or servers where IP addresses are stored.

-Then, we have the DNS amplification style of DNS attack.
-They are also known as DNS floods.
+Then, we have the DNS amplification style of attack, also known as DNS floods.
 A bad actor exploits vulnerabilities to initially turn small queries into much larger payloads, which are used to bring down the victim’s hosts.

 So, we know that DNS uses UDP for transport, meaning a bad actor can spoof the source address of a DNS request and send the response to any IP address of their choosing.
 In this case, they can amplify DDoS attacks using DNS responses larger than the initial query packet.
 For example, fake DNS lookups to open recursive servers can achieve a 25x to 40x amplification factor.
 This is because the source IP of the bogus lookups is the victim’s website, which becomes overwhelming.